icon

 Final Remark

 Do not completely rely on the list above.
 Avoid huge fines or ending up in foreign prisons.
-Make your findings and double-check.
+Make your own findings and double-check.
 You can try forums or social media groups to learn much about the laws of the country you’re visiting.

 Also, you can contact your embassy in that region or country to get useful information on local laws and customs.